Homogenization of plain weave composites with imperfect microstructure: Part II--Analysis of real-world materials: Acknowledgments

 \section{Acknowledgments}

-The financial support provided by the GA\v{C}R grants No.~106/07/1244 and No.~106/08/1379 and partially also by the research project CEZ~MSM~6840770003 is gratefully acknowledged.
-We extend our personal thanks to Dr. Dieter H. Pahr from the Technical University of Vienna for providing the X-ray images and to Dr. Ji\v{r}\'{\i} N\v{e}me\v{c}ek from the Czech Technical University in Prague for providing the results from nanoindentation tests.
+The financial support provided by the GA\v{C}R grants No.~106/08/1379 and No.~105/11/0224 is gratefully acknowledged.
+The work of Jan Zeman was also partially supported by the European Regional Development Fund in the IT4Innovations Centre of Excellence project (CZ.1.05/1.1.00/02.0070).
+We extend our personal thanks to Doc.
+Ond\v{r}ej Jirou\v{s}ek from the Institute of Theoretical and Applied Mechanics, Academy of Sciences of the Czech Republic, for providing the X-ray images and to Doc.
+Ji\v{r}\'{\i} N\v{e}me\v{c}ek from the Department of Mechanics of the Czech Technical University in Prague, for providing the results from nanoindentation tests.